-As a parent(s) of a dependendent undergraduate student you may be able to borrow money with low interest for your student's college education through the Federal PLUS Loan Program.
-Effective July 1, 2010, all new Federal PLUS Loans come directly from the U.S. Department of Education (ED) under the William D. Ford Federal Direct Loan Program (Federal Direct Loans).* The financial aid office at the college of attendance will assist you with the loan application process, if you decide to borrow.
+As a parent(s) of a dependent undergraduate student you may be able to borrow money with low interest for your student's college education through the Federal PLUS Loan Program.
+All new Federal PLUS Loans come directly from the U.S. Department of Education (ED) under the William D. Ford Federal Direct Loan Program (Federal Direct Loans).* The financial aid office at the college of attendance will assist you with the loan application process, if you decide to borrow.

 Applicants who wish to take advantage of this program do not need to demonstrate financial need.
 Repayment of principal and interest begins within 60 days after the funds are disbursed.
 Under this program, borrowers may defer the payment of principal under certain circumstances.
 For instance, a parent may be eligible for an in-school deferment based on the enrollment status of the student for whom the loan was borrowed.
 An additional six month deferment may also be available after the student graduates, withdraws or drops below half-time enrollment.
 Borrowers should contact their loan holder (Direct Loan Servicing Center for Federal Direct Loans, or the lender for loans made through the Federal Family Education Loan Program) for more information.

 * Before July 1, 2010, Stafford, PLUS, and Consolidation Loans were also made by private lenders under the Federal Family Education Loan Program.

 - Be a U.S. citizen or eligible non-citizen